waldeyr/attila/README.md

 ## Installation

-## Docker install
+## Docker install (recommended)

-If you are using [Docker](https://www.docker.com), you just need to download the [Dockerfile](https://github.com/waldeyr/attila/blob/master/Dockerfile) and type: `docker build -t attila-v1.0 .`.
+If you are using [Docker](https://www.docker.com), you just need to download the [Dockerfile](https://github.com/waldeyr/attila/blob/master/Dockerfile) and type: `docker build -t waldeyr/attila:v1.0 .`.

+Then, just run: `docker run --memory="4096m" -ti waldeyr/attila:v1.0 bash`

-Then, to run it, type `docker run --memory="4096m" -ti waldeyr/attila-v1.0 bash`
+If you want to sharing a docker folder with your currently docker folder, run using: `docker run -v $(whoami)/$(pwd):/attila/shared --memory="2048m" -ti waldeyr/attila:v1.0 bash`

+## Linux install

 After installing all requirements, perform the following steps: